Showing posts with label ship. Show all posts

 Thursday, Feb 8, Progresso

-Breakfast Omelet bacon, pastry, and Chocolate milk.
+Breakfast: Omelet bacon, pastry, and Chocolate milk.

-Back on the ship by 3:30 PM
+Back on the ship by 3:30 P.M.

-Around 10:30-11 We heard a mother call out Sabrina where are you?
+Around 10:30-11 We heard a mother call out Sabrina, where are you?

 They took her to the hospital to be checked out for dehydration.

-Everyone was so proud to see the little girl Sabrina.
+Everyone was so proud to see the little girl, Sabrina.

-I overheard the mother ask Sabrina about her adventure but she just said I don't want to discuss it.
+I overheard the mother ask Sabrina about her adventure, but she said, "I don't want to discuss it."

-The mother's feet were covered in scratches from running through the thickets looking for Sabrina.
+The mother's feet were covered in scratches from running through the thickets, looking for Sabrina.

-Everyone loaded back onto the bus and began our journey back to the ship.
+Everyone loaded onto the bus and began our journey back to the ship.
 Thank God we were able to return with everyone.

 Welcome to Yucatan